 - ANZ – No monthly fees and no annual fees for a Visa debit card.
 Plus, you can use your overseas address as proof of address if you haven’t yet got a New Zealand address (see below)

 - BNZ – No monthly fees and no annual fee for a debit Visa card.
 Note that you can apply for a bank account online, then verifying your account at a branch in person requires no appointment

-- The Co-Operative Bank NZ$5 a month and NZ$7.50 per year for a debit MasterCard
+- The Co-Operative Bank – NZ$5 monthly fee (or free if you maintain a NZ$4,000 daily balance) and NZ$10 per year for a debit MasterCard

 - Your passport